-Important lesson: If you’re a blogger who is just starting out.
-This blog post doesn’t just teach you how to start a blog but it also teaches you one more thing and that’s always thinking about solving a problem.
+Important lesson: If you’re a blogger who is just starting.
+This blog post doesn’t just teach you how to start a blog but also teaches you one more thing: always thinking about solving a problem.
 So, I guess that’s an additional thing I’m teaching you right in the beginning.

 As I said, I’ll be happy to answer your questions in the comments section.